UDOOboard/X86-Docs/docs/01_Introduction/00_Introduction.md

 ### Forums
 The official UDOO forums can be found at [www.udoo.org/forum](http://www.udoo.org/forum)

-The forum search facility has been tweaked to allow more general searching. <b>Please</b> do a search before making a post as the issue may already have been raised and answered.
+The forum search facility has been tweaked to allow more general searching.
+**Please** do a search before making a post as the issue may already have been raised and answered.

 ### IRC channel
 There is an (unofficial) UDOO discussion channel on IRC.
 Using the IRC client of your choice, use server information: `irc.freenode.net`.
 Room name is `#udoo`.